 Known For : Cave Exploration | Trekking in Anthargange

-Located 70km away from the city, Anthargange is a great trekking weekend option from Bangalore.
+Located 70km away from the city, Anthargange is a great place to visit near Bangalore in monsoons for trekking over the weekend.
 Anthargange is made up of volcanic rock formations filled with numerous caves and interjectional streams and springs.
 Anthargange literally means Inner Stream; it refers to the perpetual stream that flows from inside the rocks whose origin is still unknown.
 Besides, it's a haven for adventure sports; trekking, hiking, rappelling, cave explorations, rock climbing, high rope traversing are the popular sporting activities here.
 Apart from this, monsoons offer a respite from the city heat as mountain takes up a green cover and the caves become cooler.
 Sunset is the best time to be here as the view from the top is exhilarating.

 Best Time : October to March

 Chikmagalur, located around 250 kms from Bangalore is nestled in the Bada Budan Hills.
-This quaint little town close to Bangalore is full of valleys, hills, streams and rivers.
+This quaint little place to visit near Bangalore in monsoons is full of valleys, hills, streams and rivers.
 With its rugged mountains and sloppy hills, it makes for a trekker's delight.
 It is also known as the Coffee Land of Karnataka with sprawling landscapes for coffee plantations.
 Mullayyanagiri range, Kemmmanagundi Hills, Muthodi National Park and Bhadra Wildlife Sanctuary are some of the attractions here.

 Best Time : Throughout the year